-To remove the organizational “inertia” in regard to the ever-changing business and market needs, organizations need to make a bold move with cloud, seek to operate with a clean core, and look for ways to make their business more intelligent and responsive.
+To remove the organisational “inertia” in regard to the ever-changing business and market needs, organisations need to make a bold move with cloud, seek to operate with a clean core, and look for ways to make their business more intelligent and responsive.

 Three cloud specialists from Deloitte and Google Cloud offer insights that can help companies understand the art of the possible with cloud and SAP® solutions, and explore ideas for accelerating the move to cloud.

 Emphasising that the journey to cloud is a marathon and not a sprint, Edy Sardilli, global strategic alliances and business development lead, Google Cloud, offers that companies don’t just add digital, they become digital.
 “You need to learn and adopt new things.
 People refer to it sometimes as ‘fail fast’ or create that agility, work in a scrum team where we can do some amazing things really quickly.”

 Cloud has the potential to make complex on-prem landscapes a thing of the past.
 And to the detractors who argue against cloud Pavan Srivastava, principal, Deloitte Consulting LLP submits they are missing a huge benefit and opportunity aside from the cost savings.

 “With cloud, the entire platform becomes consumable, allowing organisations to concentrate on their core business, while others who are best at it, innovate faster for companies to consume without the significant capital investment.”

 He drives the point home offering that moving to the cloud isn’t an ‘if’ consideration.
 “It is more about when is the right time to start your journey.
 And it is a journey, not the end state.
 Organisations will have to adapt slowly and will have to transition slowly as a Kinetic Enterprise as well as leveraging the cloud.”